JoaoCordeiro1240466/ARQSOFT_1240466_1240464/README.md

 #### Summary of Solution

 - External service integration via REST APIs
+- **User selection of the external API source**
 - API abstraction layer for source independence
-- Caching (Redis) for frequent titles
+- Caching (Redis) for frequent titles (optionally per source)
 - Timeout and retry mechanisms for reliability
-- Parallel requests for performance

 #### Factors

-- **Performance**: Fast response despite external dependencies
+- **Performance**: Fast response (dependent on the chosen external API)
-- **Reliability**: Handle API downtime or slow responses
+- **Reliability**: Handle downtime of the selected API
 - **Maintainability**: Easy to add or replace APIs
-- **Accuracy**: Consistent and correct ISBN retrieval
+- **Accuracy**: Accuracy is dependent on the data source chosen by the user
 - **Security**: Secure API key and connection handling
+- **Flexibility**: The user has control over the data origin

 #### Solution

-Use a service layer to query Google Books and Open Library Search APIs in parallel.
+Implement a service layer that exposes distinct endpoints or accepts a parameter allowing the user (or calling service) to **specify which external API (e.g., Google Books or Open Library Search) should be queried.**

-- **Parallel requests** : reduce latency.
-- **Fallback logic** : ensure one source compensates if the other fails.
+- **API Selection**: The incoming request must indicate the desired source.
+- **Routing Logic**: The service routes the request to the correct adapter/client for the selected API.
-- **Caching** : avoid redundant API calls.
+- **Caching**: Can be implemented to avoid redundant calls to the same API for the same title.
-- **Abstraction layer** : allows easy addition of future sources.

-This ensures fast, reliable ISBN retrieval regardless of external API status.
+- **Abstraction Layer**: Allows for easily adding new API sources as future options.

+This ensures the user receives data from the specific source they requested, giving them full control over the information's origin.

 #### Motivation

-Provide accurate and quick ISBN lookups by leveraging multiple external data providers, improving user experience and system robustness.
+To provide flexible ISBN lookups by **allowing the user to choose the data provider** they deem most reliable or appropriate, improving user control and system transparency.

 #### Alternatives

-1. Single API (only Google Books) → simpler, but unreliable if API fails.
+1.  **Single API (no choice)** $\rightarrow$ simpler, but limiting and unreliable if the API fails.
-2. Manual database of ISBNs → static and hard to maintain.
+2.  **Manual database of ISBNs** $\rightarrow$ static and hard to maintain.
+3.  **Multiple APIs with parallel calls (Automatic Fallback)** $\rightarrow$ (The previous solution) More robust and faster for the end-user, but more complex to implement and offers no control over the source.
-3. Multiple APIs with sequential calls → reliable but slower.
+4.  **Multiple APIs with sequential calls (Automatic Fallback)** $\rightarrow$ reliable, but slower than parallel.

 #### Pending Issues

+- Error handling (what happens if the *chosen* API fails?)
-- API rate limits and quota management
+- API rate limits and quota management (now per selected API)
-- Handling inconsistent data between APIs
-- Monitoring API response times
+- Monitoring the availability of each external API
 - Logging and alerting for external failures
 - Secure key rotation and storage